 111 Canal Street

 Course code: C000085 / Q002671

-Pearson BTEC Level 3 Foundation Diploma/Extended Diploma in Applied Science
+Pearson BTEC Level 3 Diploma/Extended Diploma in Applied Science

-You’ll need 5 GCSEs at grade 9–4 (A*–C), including English Language and maths – both of these must be grade 9–4 (A*–C) or Functional Skills Level 2 in English and maths.
-You will need to have all three sciences at GCSE grade 9–4 (A*-C), double science, or a relevant Level 2 vocational qualification at Merit or above with English and maths GCSE grades 9–4 (A*–C).
+You’ll need 5 GCSEs at grades 9-4, including English Language and Maths – both of these must be grades 9-4.
+You will need to have all three Sciences at GCSE grade 9-4, Double Science, or a relevant Level 2 vocational qualification at Merit or above with English and Maths GCSE grades 9-4.